johnmcfarlane/papers/c++/contractual-disappointment.md

 * C++ API Contract violations for which a test could be expressed in-code.

 The cost involved in testing for these violations varies.
-But in theory, all of them can be automatically tested for without changing the behaviour of the program or violating other contracts (aside from those related to computational complexity).
+But in theory, all of them can be automatically checked without changing the behaviour of the program or violating other contracts (aside from those related to computational complexity).
+And it is reasonable to test many of them during development.

 Further, a subset of them can be identified through static analysis,